You may wish to read an introduction to the history of Venetian Crete first.

 The fortress did not have a proper harbour, but just a short pier where a couple of ships at the most could moor; a large and imposing gate having an inscription on its lintel stood near the landing stage; its size indicates that the Venetians did not fear an attack from inside the inlet.
 In other Venetian fortifications of the same period, such as the walls of Candia, gates were small and hidden behind a bastion.

 When in 1645 the Ottomans decided to land on Crete they did not put their ships at risk by trying to enter the inlet of Spinalonga.
 Instead they landed on the western coast of the island.
-In 1647 they conquered the eastern part of Crete, but they did not attempt to seize Spinalonga.
-In 1651 they tried to capture the fortress by bribing some officers, but the plot was discovered.
-Eventually in 1669 the Venetians signed a peace agreement by which they acknowledged the loss of Crete, but they retained Souda, Grambusa, another fortress on an islet, and Spinalonga with the right for Venetian ships to anchor in the inlet.
+In 1647 they conquered most of the eastern part of Crete, but they did not attack Spinalonga.
+In 1651 they tried to seize the fortress (also by bribing some officers), but they did not achieve their objective.

 (left) Scaramella/south-eastern bastion; (right) southern passage seen from Mocenigo bastion

-The Venetians retained Spinalonga and the other two fortresses to provide their merchant ships with natural harbours where they could repair in case of storm; a second untold reason was that the fortresses also could be used to try to reconquer the island.
-The attempt was made during the 1685-99 war, but it was unsuccessful.
+Eventually in 1669 the Venetians signed a peace agreement by which they acknowledged the loss of Crete, but they retained Souda, Grambusa, another fortress on an islet, and Spinalonga with the right for Venetian ships to anchor in the inlet.
+The Venetians retained Spinalonga and the other two fortresses to provide their merchant ships with natural harbours where they could repair in case of storm; a second untold reason was that the fortresses could be used to try to reconquer the island.
+The attempt was made during the 1685-1699 war, but it was unsuccessful.
 Gradually Venice lost interest in Spinalonga and when in 1715 the Ottomans blockaded the fortress, Francesco Giustiniani, the commander, sought help in vain and eventually he was forced to surrender.

 View of the leper colony and of the inlet